Print this page

 The EUROCARE project provides the largest European population-based dataset for comparison of cancer survival.
 EUROCARE-5 provides the most up-to-date survival analysis for patients diagnosed with cancer in 2000-2007 from 107 population-based cancer registries across 29 European countries.

-Global progress report on implementation of the WHO Framework Convention on Tobacco Control 2012, World Health Organization (WHO), http://apps.who.int/fctc/reporting/database accessed 9 June 2014
+2018 Global progress report on implementation of the WHO Framework Convention on Tobacco Control.
+Geneva: World Health Organization; 2018. https://www.who.int/fctc/reporting/WHO-FCTC-2018_global_progress_report.pdf accessed 10 December 2018

 This source includes data on the implementation of a national tobacco control strategy, plan or programme in accordance with the WHO FCTC.
 The WHO FCTC requires each Party (country) to submit periodic reports on its implementation of the Convention to the Conference of Parties.

-The data extracted was from the global progress reports in 2012; part of the Convention requires Parties to implement a national tobacco control plan.
+The data extracted was from the global progress reports from January to March 2018; part of the Convention requires Parties to implement a national tobacco control plan.
 Parties are required to respond to the following question: have you adopted and implemented comprehensive multisectoral national tobacco control strategies, plans and programmes in accordance with the Convention?

 GLCC members were asked to validate the data for their country and identify any more recent national data.
 If more recent data were found then the source reference has been recorded as national data.
 If you would like more information about this data then please contact email@example.com who will be able to provide you with more information.
 The following national data is included in the e-Atlas: